 Check out the following list to see if your business can take advantage of some odd, but legitimate, exemptions:

-- Racehorse breeding stock: The sale and purchase of racehorses are exempt from sales tax, so long as the horse is capable of breeding and the buyer intends to race its foals.
+- Racehorse breeding stock: The sale and purchase of racehorses are partially exempt from sales tax, so long as the horse is capable of breeding and the buyer intends to race its foals.

 - Endangered animals and plants: The sale and use of endangered animals and plants are exempt from tax if both the seller and the purchaser are nonprofit organizations.

 - Pets from rescue organizations: While sales tax applies to purchases of animals from breeders and pet shops, sales from nonprofit or government animal shelters are exempt from sales tax.

 - Gold and silver coins and bullion: The bulk sale ($1 thousand or more) of gold and silver bullion and coins, as well as the sale of commemorative “California Gold” medallions, is exempt from sales tax.